PavanRangani/docs/docs/prd/incentive-stock/vested-details.md

 ### UX Rule

-- Shows vesting details of any particular vesting schedule.
+- Shows Vested details of any particular vesting schedule.
-- When `Vesting details` or `Gift/Sale details` is not added for any vesting schedule, it will show proper message.
+- When `Vested details` or `Gift/Sale details` is not added for any vesting schedule, it will show proper message.
-- When vesting details of some shares are left to be added then the action name will be `Vested Details`.
-- When there is nothing left, action name will be `Edit`
+- When Vested details are not added, action name will be `Vested Details`, otherwise action name will be `Edit`

 - When Notes is too long it will be shown in multiple line (Never show ellipses).
-- If the user has completed the vested details of all vested shares, the `Edit Vested Details` will be renamed `Edit`.

 ### UI Rule